eugenethreat/RuneChange/README.md

 figure out how to grab runes / what runes are best - write rune pages for each champ

+how to get runes?

+get high elo matches, see what they are running via riot api? https://developer.riotgames.com/apis#match-v4/GET_getMatch

 **Problems**:

 LCU wrapper only runs locally - can't be entirely server side